Adaptations of The Great Gatsby: Graphic novels

 The first graphic novel adaptation was in 2007 by Nicki Greenberg, who published The Great Gatsby: A Graphic Adaptation in Australia.
 Because the original novel was still protected by copyright laws in the United States, this version was never published in the U.S. The second version, The Great Gatsby: The Graphic Novel, was adapted by Fred Fordham and illustrated by Aya Morton in 2020.

 In 2021, K. Woodman-Maynard adapted and illustrated The Great Gatsby: A Graphic Novel Adaptation, which was published by Candlewick Press.
 This was the first graphic novel adaptation of the original novel to be published after it entered the public domain in 2021.
 In June 2021, Clover Press debuted the first of seven periodical comic books, faithfully adapting The Great Gatsby.
-In 2024, IDW Publishing announced Godzilla's Monsterpiece Theater, a three-part miniseries where Gatsby will team up with Sherlock Holmes, Dracula and the Time Traveller from H.G.
-Wells' The Time Machine to battle the King of the Monsters, with Gatsby funding a version of the anti-kaiju defense team G-Force.
+In 2024, IDW Publishing released Godzilla's Monsterpiece Theater, a three-part miniseries by Tom Scioli where Gatsby teamed up with Sherlock Holmes, Jules Verne and the Time Traveller from H.G.
+Wells' The Time Machine to battle the King of the Monsters, with Gatsby funding a version of the anti-kaiju defense team G-Force, only to find himself running afoul of Count Dracula, who schemes to take Daisy as his newest bride and bring Godzilla under his control.

 Radio

 Kirk Douglas voiced Gatsby in a 1950 radio adaptation.

 The Great Gatsby was adapted as a radio play in 1939.
 In 1950, a half-hour-long adaptation for CBS' Family Hour of Stars starred Kirk Douglas as Gatsby.
 The novel was read aloud by Trevor White for the BBC World Service in ten parts in 2008.
 In a 2012 BBC Radio 4 broadcast, The Great Gatsby took the form of a Classic Serial dramatization.
 It was created by dramatist Robert Forrest.

+In 2025, a radio adaptation entitled Gatsby in Harlem was broadcast on BBC Radio 3.
+Written by Roy Williams, the production starred Ncuti Gatwa as Jay Gatsby, Gugu Mbatha-Raw as Daisy Buchanan, and Malachi Kirby as Nick Carraway.
+The series was one of the biggest winners at the inaugural British Audio Awards 2025, winning Audio of the Year and Best Audio Drama Adaptation, in addition to its star Gatwa winning Best Performance.
+It was also shortlisted for Best Adaptation at the BBC Audio Drama Awards in 2026.